Your Notion mobile app interface is split into two sections: the sidebar and the editor.

 Copy link: Save the current page's URL to your clipboard.

-Page history: View past versions of the page going back 30 days (for paid plans only, indefinitely on Enterprise Plans).
+Page history: View past versions of the page going back 7 days (extended for paid plans).

 Show deleted pages: Opens up